Sign in

 1) Tensile Strength

-Tensile strength vs yield strength.
-It's an age-old debate.
-But which stands out when it comes to threaded fasteners?
-Tensile strength is stress measured as force per unit area.
-It&#;s the maximum load that a material can support without fracture when under tension.
-Threaded fasteners are tested on tensile testing machines to validate tensile properties that meet the appropriate strength grade.
-When buying threaded fasteners, you want to check SAE J429 (imperial sizes) and ISO 898-1 (Metric sizes) to determine the required mechanical properties for your project.
+A frequent discussion in the realm of fasteners revolves around tensile strength versus yield strength.
+But which one prevails in terms of importance for threaded fasteners?
+Tensile strength is defined as the amount of stress measured as force per unit area that a material can bear without breaking when subjected to tension.
+Manufacturers test threaded fasteners using tensile testing machines to ensure their properties align with the required strength grade.
+When sourcing threaded fasteners, it is advisable to refer to SAE J429 (for imperial sizes) and ISO 898-1 (for metric sizes) to confirm the mechanical properties applicable to your project.

 2) Yield Strength